- Environmental Incident Reporting

 - EPA Clean Power Plan

 - Solar Energy

-The EPA’s proposed Clean Power Plan is a complex rule.
-There are many facets to this proposed rule.
+The EPA’s proposed Clean Power Plan is a complex rule that is now tied up in federal court.
+Once it is finally decided, JEA will follow the ruling whatever the outcome.
+Meanwhile, there are many facets to this proposed rule.
 The real challenge is to bring our community together to understand the rule holistically so that we can attain a reasonable balance between the environmental benefits we all want and our ability to absorb the cost impacts—both as a utility, a community and as individual customers—in a reasonable and appropriate way.

 On September 25, 2014, JEA hosted a community meeting to educate its customers and regional policymakers about the EPA’s proposed Clean Power Plan (CPP), what the rule expects to accomplish, its legal basis, and its likely impact on the U.S., Florida and JEA customers.